Learn our story, from the beginning and into the future.

 Office ManagerRead Bio

 Jana Smith Hice is a native of Cobb County, where she graduated from McEachern High School in 1983.
 Upon graduation, she was employed with Wellstar Kennestone Hospital, and then moved to Wellstar Health Place.
 After a 14 year career with Wellstar, she joined West Cobb Funeral Home in June of 1998 as the Office Manager.
-She married Byron Hice in 1986, and they have one son, Logan, a daughter and son-in-law, Jordan and Scott Barner and two granddaughters.
+She married Byron Hice in 1986, and they have a daughter and son-in-law, Jordan and Scott Barner; two granddaughters and a son and daughter-in-law.
+Logan and Lauren Hice.
 They enjoy attending sporting events and time at the beach.
-They are active members of Floyd Road Baptist Church. email@example.com
+They are active members of Floyd Road Baptist Church. [email protected]

 Roger D. Thellen, F.D., C.C.O.

 Roger Thellen moved to Atlanta from Augusta, GA after graduating from Aquinas High School and serving his funeral apprenticeship at Thomas L. King Funeral Home in Martinez, GA.
 He graduated from Gupton-Jones College of Funeral Service in 1973, which was the second graduating class of the school in Atlanta.
 Roger worked for H.M.
 Patterson Funeral Home in Atlanta for 7 years before deciding to make a career change.
 He continued his college and graduated from Southern Tech with a BS degree in Computer Science, and became employeed at Lockheed-Martin Aeronautics as an engineer.
 Roger married Carol Kuhnen, a native of Marietta, in 1975.
 Roger joined the staff of West Cobb Funeral Home and Crematory in 2000 as a key part-time employee.
 He has recently retired from Lockheed after 33 years of service and joined the staff at West Cobb Funeral Home as a full time employee. [email protected]